 U.S. Relations With Kenya

-The United States established diplomatic relations with Kenya in 1964, following its December 1963 independence from the United Kingdom.
-The United States and Kenya have enjoyed cordial relations and an enduring partnership since Kenya's independence.
-Relations became closer after Kenya's democratic transition of 2002 and subsequent improvements in civil liberties.
+The U.S. established diplomatic relations with Kenya in 1964, following its December 1963 independence from the United Kingdom.
+The U.S. and Kenya have enjoyed cordial relations and an enduring strategic partnership since Kenya's independence.
 Longstanding mutual interests in the region and wide-ranging cooperation on economic and security issues underpin a strong bilateral relationship.
-As one of East Africa’s largest economies, Kenya is a growing business, financial, and transportation hub for the region, and U.S. investment in Kenya and bilateral trade are important elements of the U.S.-Kenya relationship.
-Ethnic-based political divisions, interference in key institutions, corruption, and impunity have posed challenges to Kenya’s democracy.
-In the wake of widespread violence following the disputed 2007 presidential election, Kenyans adopted a new constitution in a national referendum in August 2010, which mandated devolution of some political authority and funding to Kenya’s 47 counties.
-Kenya’s 2013 and 2017 elections were more peaceful, though concerns remain about the independence and credibility of democratic institutions and the government’s adherence to the rule of law.
+Ethnic-based political divisions, interference in key institutions, corruption, and impunity pose challenges to Kenya’s democracy.

 U.S. Assistance to Kenya

 As an important developing partner in East Africa, Kenya is a significant recipient of U.S. foreign assistance.
-The United States seeks to advance its national security and economic prosperity interests by helping strengthen economic stability, security, health, education, environment, rule of law, and democratic governance in Kenya, as well as by countering violent extremism and combatting wildlife trafficking.
+The U.S. seeks to advance its national security and economic prosperity interests by helping strengthen economic stability, security, health, education, environment, rule of law, and democratic governance in Kenya, as well as by countering violent extremism and combating wildlife trafficking.

 Bilateral Economic Relations